 Please use the following guidelines to help us get the most from the recycling efforts!

-Mixed metals: Mixed metals include aluminum and tin.
+Mixed metals: These now have their own bin!
+Mixed metals include aluminum and tin.
 The most common types of these materials are beverage cans (aluminum), food cans (tin) and pet food cans (tin).
 For the health and safety of the people who have to work around these materials and to discourage attracting critters to the bins, please rinse out cans before putting them in the bin

 Corrugated cardboard: Corrugated cardboard is fairly easy to identify.
 It is made up of three layers, two thin smooth outer layers separated by a wavy layer in between.
 If in question, simply try and pull the layers apart at a corner.
 You should be able to see the wavy layer in the middle.
 Boxes and other packaging materials are the most common uses of corrugated cardboard